peterdell/atariwiki/content/Check_and_compare_files_with_a_Mac_in_the_Terminal_app/index.md

+---
+title: Check and compare files with a Mac in the Terminal app
+---
 # Check and compare files with a Mac in the Terminal app
 There are different ways to check and compare files on a Mac in the Terminal app.
 We introduce just some, the user can work with: